 #3.
 Therapeutic suggestion

-Your unconscious mind is able to use the positive suggestions given to it, to lay down new neural pathways to change past behaviours and thought patterns.
+Your unconscious mind can use the positive suggestions given to it, to lay down new neural pathways to change past behaviours and thought patterns.
 Suggestion therapy is highly effective and based on positive affirmations that provide more beneficial responses to problem situations and conditions.
-These techniques were developed by the father of modern hypnotherapy Dr. Milton Erickson.
+These techniques were developed by the father of modern hypnotherapy Dr Milton Erickson.
 Neuro-linguistic programming (NLP) techniques are also utilised to help reframe attitudes.

 Whilst a typical hypnotherapy session will have these four parts, the transition from one to the next is seamless and you will only experience one continuous hypnotherapy session.